‘You are a crook’: fraudster horsebox sellers sentenced in court - Horse & Hound

 The director of Newmarket Elite Horseboxes has been described by a judge as a “crook” with “no moral fibre” after he and his wife defrauded buyers out of tens of thousands of pounds.

-Daniel Trevelyan, 36, and 41-year-old Newmarket Elite Horseboxes salesman Sarah Trevelyan, both of Moat Lane, Audley, both pleaded guilty to fraud by false representation, at Liverpool Crown Court.
+Daniel Trevelyan, 36, and 41-year-old Newmarket Elite Horseboxes salesman Sarah Trevelyan, both of Moat Lane, Audley, both pleaded guilty to fraud by false representation, on 13 June, and were sentenced at Liverpool Crown Court on 19 June.

 Daniel also pleaded guilty to being concerned with the formation, management and running of a company as an undischarged bankrupt.